Peeltown, Texas

 Peeltown is an unincorporated community in Kaufman County, located in the U.S. state of Texas.

-It is a small rural community of 120- 150 people, located off County Roads 3094 & 4072.
-Peeltown is approximately 13 mi southwest of Kaufman and 1 mi east of the Trinity River in southwestern Kaufman County, Texas.
+It is a small rural community of 120-150 people, located off County Roads 3094 and 4072.
+Peeltown is approximately 13 mi southwest of Kaufman and 1 mi east of the Trinity River in southwestern Kaufman County.
 Peeltown was named for landowner Monroe Peel, of the Peel family, who arrived from Mississippi and settled in the area in the 1860s.